usaid-cs/yesterday-i-learned/random.md

 1. Somber means dark.
 Sonder (the made up word) means "realising that everyone else is also a person with their own thoughts and feelings".
 1. ["consider various strategies alternatives available to the company." means "sell, sell, sell."](http://www.fool.ca/2016/06/03/why-did-concordia-healthcare-corp-drop-over-20-yesterday/)
 1. The Swiss sell [negative yield bonds](https://www.ft.com/content/2ae4237a-2d3e-33dd-b9e0-120c4a93a29c).
-1. [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) survived for 18 months without a brain (most of it was chopped off).
-It died possibly having choked on corn.
 1. Squid do not have any legs at all, but they do have eight arms and two tentacles, making for a total limb count of 10.
 Squidward has two arms, four legs, and no tentacles.
 1. "Morty" stands for Mortimer.
 1. Black Mirror is named after a turned-off screen.